paulk-asert/groovy-data-science/subprojects/Whiskey/README.md

 Cluster 6,4: Ardbeg, Caol Ila, Clynelish, Talisker
 ```

+### Requirements

+* The Datumbox examples are intended for JDK 11+.

+### Troubleshooting

+* Numerous examples create a Swing/JavaFX GUI, so aren't suitable for running in the normal way when using Gitpod.
+* Some examples use Tablesaw Plot.ly integration which fires open a browser.
+These will give an error if run
+  using Gitpod but will create a file in the `build` folder which you may be able to preview (see earlier comments).

 # Scaling clustering

 Not all clustering algorithms are amenable to scaling via distribution of data across a farm of processing units.